TIGRLab/TIGRLab_cookiecutter/README.md

 Cookiecutter is a way to create the directory structure and even some automatic documentation for a project.
 We created this to help structure our projects in a consistent, reproducible manner that other lab members can interpret easily.

 If you are setting up an analysis project in the lab (or remoting in), you can `module load cookiecutter`.
 Then, simply navigate to your scratch/ or projects/ and type in `cookiecutter $tigrlab_default_template` to get started.
+This will create a cookiecutter template in your current working directory.

 Alternatively, you can also install cookiecutter at home and use cookiecutter based on the github repo. `cookiecutter https://github.com/TIGRLab/TIGRLab_cookiecutter.git`.